sjiaire/cr-site-natacha/content/houses/gorgeous-kibagabaga.md

 **Furnished 4 Bedroom House for Rent - Kibagabaga**

-Stay in this classy 4-bedroom house located in a quiet area of Kibagabaga nearby Kibagabaga Genocide Memorial.
+Stay in this furnished classy 4-bedroom house located in a quiet area of Kibagabaga nearby Kibagabaga Genocide Memorial.
 Kibagabaga is a modern residential neighborhood with several schools and close to Kimironko Market.

 This gorgeous residence is fresh and colorful.
 Its wide and comfortable lounge opens to a spacious dining room next to its fully-equipped kitchen.
 It has 4 spacious bedrooms with large closets including 2 en suite and 2 other bathrooms.
 In addition, it has a fully furnished study.